-Senior executives located in each region provide oversight by way of the Investment Oversight Committee (IOC) in North America and the Investment Management Committee (IMC) in EMEA and APAC, and Alternatives Investment Management Committee (Global remit), each of which has representation from the RI team.
+Senior executives located in each region provide oversight by way of the Investment Oversight Committee (IOC) in North America and the Investment Management Committee (IMC) in EMEA and APAC, and Alternatives Investment Management Committee (Global remit), each

+We have global strategic oversight, as well as regional governance arrangements of which has representation from the RI team.
 These committees meet monthly and have responsibilities for Columbia Threadneedle's overarching investment framework, including our RI engagement and proxy voting activities.
 Our Global Chief Investment Officer (CIO) is responsible for ensuring that information related to environmental, social and governance (ESG) factors is included where suitable in our investment research for equities and corporate debt, helping to build a holistic view of the risks and opportunities attached to our holdings and potential investments.